Your golden retriever has claimed that wire crate as his throne – and it actually kind of looks like a cage sitting in your living room.

 #7: Purple Polka Dot Dog Crate Cover (The Cozy Den Your Pup Deserves)

-This purple polka dot crate cover is the answer, and honestly it looks like something straight off your Pinterest board.
+This purple polka dot crate cover is the answer and it looks like something straight off your Pinterest board.

 Materials & Tools: